SebastienDeriaz/Syndesi/README.md

 - DAC / ADC
 - State space regulation card
 - GPIB interface board (to replace the costly USB-GPIB interfaces)
+- Logic test card (X output, Y inputs) for a DUT, basically a hardware testbench

 They all have a unique ID that provides :